tehreemt/EE629-InternetOfThings/Final_Project/Readme.md

 ii.
 The following graphs show distance distribution for three months, namely, June, July and August 2020:

   a.
-Distribution for the month of June:
+Distance distribution for the month of June:

   ![](2a.Distance_June_All_Days.PNG)

   b.
-Distribution for the month of July:
+Distance distribution for the month of July:

   ![](2b.Distance_July_All_Days.PNG)

   c.
-Distribution for the month of August:
+Distance distribution for the month of August:

   ![](2c.Distance_Aug_All_Days.PNG)